10 Tips for Present and Future Undergraduate Students in Nigeria

 Until one is committed, there is hesitancy, the chance to draw back, always ineffectiveness…

 It’s the trend.
 You leave secondary school; the next is to attend the university.
 That’s the right thing to do.
 But the wrong thing is to go there for the wrong reasons.
-I met a student recently whom, two years ago, everyone thought was in his final year in the university.
+I met a student recently whom, two years ago, everyone thought was in his final year at the university.
 When he could no longer cover his scheme, he had to confess to his parents that he was never admitted to the university in the first place.
-Four years had gone wasted pretending to be a university student while he was simply whiling away time in campus.
+Four years had gone wasted pretending to be a university student while he was simply whiling away time on campus.
 When asked why he made such a silly decision, he said his friends were already in the university and he wanted to get close to school so he could easier work on his admission the following year.
 While having a chat with him, he confided in me that he hated staying with his parents, so wanted to be away from home.
-His decision simply got him four wasted years in the name of trying to gain admission in the university.
-Lucky for him, he has a forgiving family that accepted him with his mistakes (not without some serious scolding and you know whats) and had to put the past behind.
-He is now a student of a college of education in Nigeria, this time, for real and for the real reasons.
+His decision simply got him four wasted years in the name of trying to gain admission to the university.
+Lucky for him, he has a forgiving family that accepted him for his mistakes (not without some serious scolding and you know what) and had to put the past behind him.
+He is now a student at a college of education in Nigeria, this time, for real and for real reasons.

 I wouldn’t blame any secondary school leaver for being so excited about gaining admission to the

 university.
-It’s about the desires that go with that age group; to leave parents and guardian and have some freedom for once with peers.
-Some Parents can be hindrances to growth and socialization sometimes, I agree to that.
-But don’t make living home your number one priority to get into higher institution.
-If knowledge and experience is not your main reasons, it’s not worth it.
+It’s about the desires that go with that age group; to leave parents and guardians and have some freedom for once with peers.
+Some Parents can be hindrances to growth and socialization sometimes, and I agree with that.
+But don’t make living at home your number one priority to get into a higher institution.
+If knowledge and experience are not your main reasons, it’s not worth it.
 Do it for the right reasons.

 3. Your career after school does not revolve around your degree certificate.

-To those of you who received honours, awards and distinctions, I say well done.
+To those of you who received honors, awards, and distinctions, I say well done.
 And to the C students, I say you too can be president of the United States.

 For most of us, going to a higher institution is all about graduating with good grades.
 Go to school study hard and graduate with an excellent result.
-Once you have a good result, every other thing falls in place after school.
-Those with a not so good result can go mourn their loss.
+Once you have a good result, every other thing falls into place after school.
+Those with a not-so-good result can go mourn their loss.
 But things are changing these days.
-The same advice that worked for your father in his days may not apply today; not in a fast moving world.
-Life is much more complicated than a rigid career advice.
+The same advice that worked for your father in his days may not apply today; not in a fast-moving world.
+Life is much more complicated than rigid career advice.
 Concentrating solely on your academics is just too risky, especially with the quality of education you end up receiving in our higher institutions.
-Gone are the days when parents should advice their children to go to school and mind nothing but their studies.
-My degree certificate has never earned me a penny since I left school, but I wouldn’t say that your certificate is useless; that will be going too far and totally selfish of me.
-You need to work hard on your studies and get good grades, but don’t devote the whole 4 or 5 years in doing that alone.
-Your certificate is worth whatever you qualify it to worth.
+Gone are the days when parents should advise their children to go to school and mind nothing but their studies.
+My degree certificate has never earned me a penny since I left school, but I wouldn’t say that your certificate is useless; that would be going too far and selfish of me.
+You need to work hard on your studies and get good grades but don’t devote the whole 4 or 5 years to doing that alone.
+Your certificate is worth whatever you qualify it to be worth.
 Employers are getting smarter.
 An applicant doesn’t automatically get the job because they had a better result than the other applicants.
-There are other required skills like communication skills, leadership strength, self confidence, work experience, community service etc. Possessing these skills can take you further than an excellent result can.
+There are other required skills like communication skills, leadership strength, self-confidence, work experience, community service, etc. Possessing these skills can take you further than an excellent result can.
 Spend your time in school self-developing.

 4. Start Making After School Plans

-According to the National Bureau of Statistics (NBS) in June 2010, unemployment in Nigeria is running at around 19.7 percent on average… and almost half of 15-24 year olds living in urban areas are jobless.
-The secondary-school graduates was said to consist of the principal fraction of the unemployed, accounting for nearly 35% to 50%; 40% for age group within 20 to 24years and 31% for 15 to 19 years.
-As imperfect as this statistics may be, it’s still does not tell a good story.
+According to the National Bureau of Statistics (NBS) in June 2010, unemployment in Nigeria ran at around 19.7 percent on average… and almost half of 15-24-year-olds living in urban areas were jobless.
+The secondary-school graduates were said to consist of the principal fraction of the unemployed, accounting for nearly 35% to 50%; 40% for the age group between 20 to 24 years, and 31% for 15 to 19 years.
+As imperfect as this statistic may be, it still does not tell a good story.

-An ideal student in Nigeria goes to higher institution, fairly concentrate on his studies while having a bit of fun and aspire for a good job after school.
-The question; what if your aspiration doesn’t fall into place as hoped?
+An ideal student in Nigeria goes to a higher institution, fairly concentrates on his studies while having a bit of fun, and aspires to a good job after school.
+The question is; what if your aspiration doesn’t fall into place as hoped?
 There is no better time to start planning for your future than now that you are or about to get into school.
 One major false impression we create as students is that we still have time to prepare.
 You are fresh into school and four or five years seem like a long time.
 How bad can things get by then?
 Probably the Federal Government might have created 355,000 jobs by that time.
 That’s all wishes that may never come true in your time.
-Don’t go waiting till four or five years drain into your degree chasing career before you start making further plans.
-Questions to ask; Where do I anticipate to take my profession after acquiring Bachelors degree?
+Don’t wait till four or five years drain into your degree-chasing career before you start making further plans.
+Questions to ask; Where do I anticipate to take my profession after acquiring a bachelor’s degree?
 What extra skills can I blend with my course to become irresistibly employable or self-employable?
 How can I earn extra income as a student?

 Study while others are sleeping; work while others are loafing; prepare while others are playing; and dream while others